Nguyenidkskibidi/Nguyenidkskibidi/README.md

 # 💫 About Me:
 I’m currently studying at the Đặng Tấn Tài Secondary School in HCM City<br>I like and great at the JavaScript, TypeScript, React, Java,... and I hate Python and Scratch because...
 IDK?<br>My best teacher is my ICT Teacher Vũ Ngọc Khang!
 He's having an GitHub account at there!
 If you have a time trying to visit his site!<br>I like Doraemon... so... can you give me 1?
-Nah joke :)))<br>I'm appriciate if you help me (nuh uh not give me coffee or something cuz i'm just a kids, i say like you helping me in my project) tks :)
+Nah joke :)))<br>I'm appriciate if you help me (nuh uh not give me coffee or something cuz i'm just a kids.<br>I will appriciate if you can helping me in my project) tks :)

 ## 🌐 Socials: